opensearch-project/documentation-website/_api-reference/script-apis/exec-script.md

 The `filter` context runs the script as if the script was inside a script query.
 You must provide a test document in the context.
 The `_source`, stored fields and `_doc` variables will be available to the script.

-You can specify the following parameters to the filter context in the `context_setup`:
+You can specify the following parameters to the filter context in the `context_setup`.

 Parameter | Description
 :--- | :---